patchew-project/qemu/docs/qapi/index.rst

    doesn't create a cross-reference target and it isn't added to the index.

-   Check out the `genindex` for proof that foo-module is not present.
+   Check out the `genindex` or the `qapi-index` for proof that foo-module is not present.

 .. qapi:module:: bar-module
    :no-typesetting: